lvarayut/Modern-React-with-Redux/01 - What is React/readme.md

 4. Open the project in your editor and explore the project structure

 5. Understand the tools used inside the project

+6. Remove unused files in the `src` folder:

+   - App.css
+   - logo.svg
+   - serviceWorker.js

+7. Remove import statements that cause errors in the `src/App.js` and `src/index.js` files

+8. In the `App.js`, replace all elements in the return function with <h1>Hello React</h1>